DrawnWren/market-service/README.md

 # market-service
-Retrieves bitcoin prices from various markets and populates redis with the relevant information
+Retrieves bitcoin prices from various markets and uploads them to S3.